cilium/cilium/Documentation/cmdref/cilium_encrypt_flush.md

       --node-id string   Only delete states and policies with this node ID.
 Decimal or hexadecimal (0x) format.
 If multiple filters are used, they all apply
   -o, --output string    json| yaml| jsonpath='{}'
       --spi uint8        Only delete states and policies with this SPI.
-If multiple filters are used, they all apply
+If multiple filters are used, they all apply --stale            Delete stale states and policies based on the current node ID map content
 ```

 ### Options inherited from parent commands